hyper63/hyperFetch/README.md

 # hyperFetch
-hyperFetch is a fetch function with expotential backoff
+hyperFetch is a fetch function with exponential backoff

 ## Usage